hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 If the strategy is running in a finite timeframe, the closer it is to the end of the trading session, the closer the reserved price will be to the mid price, once the portfolio is in a desired state.

-The `risk_factor` or `gamma` also influences calculation of the reserved price and order placement.
+The `risk_factor` or `gamma` also influence calculation of the reserved price and order placement.
 Generally the higher the value, the more aggressive the strategy will be, and the farther away from the mid price the reserved price will be.
-Its a unit-less parameter, that can be set to any non-zero value as necessary.
+It's a unit-less parameter, that can be set to any non-zero value as necessary.
 Generally it should be higher for assets with lower prices, and lower for assets with higher prices.

 Given the right market conditions and the right `risk_factor`, it's possible that the optimal spread will be wider than the absolute price of the asset, or that the reserved price will by far away from the mid price, in both cases resulting in the optimal bid price to be lower than or equal to 0.
-In that case no order will be placed.
-Neither buy, nor sell.
-To prevent this from happening, the user should set the `risk_factor` to a lower value.
+In that case neiher buy or sell will be placed.
+To prevent this from happening, users should set the `risk_factor` to a lower value.

-If the user chooses to set the `eta` parameter, order sizes will be adjusted to further optimize the strategy behavior in regards to the current and desired portfolio allocation.
+If users choose to set the `eta` parameter, order sizes will be adjusted to further optimize the strategy behavior in regards to the current and desired portfolio allocation.

-The user has an option to layer orders on both sides.
-If more than 1 `order_levels` are chosen, multiple buy and sell limit orders will be created on both sides, with predefined price distances from each other.
+Users have an option to layer orders on both sides.
+If more than 1 `order_levels` are chosen, multiple buy and sell limit orders will be created on both sides, with predefined price distances from each other, with the levels closest to the reserved price being set to the optimal bid and ask prices.
 This price distance between levels is defined as a percentage of the optimal spread calculated by the strategy.
 The percentage is given as the `level_distances` parameter.
 Given that optimal spreads tend to be tight, the `level_distances` values should be in general in tens or hundreds of percents.